-19. Cheerleaders in a shoulder stand with bracers hold the "run through" poles as the football team crashes through in a dramatic entrance at a Friday night game.
+18. Cheerleaders in a prep with a back spot hold the "run through" poles as the football team crashes through in a dramatic entrance at a Friday night game.

 Ruling: This is illegal.
 The close proximity of other participants makes stunting in this situation unsafe.